 About this Issue

+Today’s cities and communities, and their residents, are increasingly connected.
 Sensor networks and always-on data flows produce new service models and analytics to make modern cities and local communities more livable, sustainable, and equitable.
 At the same time, connected smart city devices raise concerns about individuals’ privacy, autonomy, and freedom of choice, as well as potential discrimination by institutions.

 • FPF published an interactive visual guide to smart city technologies and data flows, Shedding Light on Smart City Privacy.